home26/WebsiteOfHong/content/project/onlinecourseplatform/index.md

 slides: example
 ---
 ### Description
-It is a B/S(Browser/Server) project which is just for learning and person interest.
+It is a B/S(Browser/Server) project which is just for learning and personal interest.
 You can watch online courses in this project.
 The structure of this project can be illustrated as the following graph.
 {{< figure src="structure.png" title="System Structure" >}}
 I adapted Vue.js as the front-end framework, Spring Boot as the back-end framework, AWS as the cloud platform and MySQL as database, respectively.
 ### My Contribution